About the founder: Heinz Sepke I The Interview

 Heinz Sepke

-In 2007, PFAFF Rohrpost was acquired by FLSmidth, and I remained on board as a project manager.
+In 2007, FLSmidth acquired PFAFF Rohrpost GmbH, and I remained on board as a project manager.
 However, in 2014, the site was closed in Germany for several reasons.
 At that time, I felt a deep obligation to keep my promise to Mr. Pfaff: If PFAFF were ever to cease to exist, I would ensure that our philosophy lived on.

 Interviewer